carloscastellanos/teaching/STAR701/mini-project/mini-project.md

 ### Submitted to myCourses:

-* Title and Concept: A descriptive title and a concise artist's statement (approx. 100 words) framing your experiment.
+* Title and Concept: A descriptive title and a concise artist statement (approx. 100 words) framing your experiment.

 * Documentation: Include at least two pieces of documentation.
 This could be:
     * A diagram of your system/process.